-The Ivory Marked Beetle is a late bloomer.
-Its larvae bore deep into trees, possibly emerging years later from furniture.
+Larvae of the Ivory Marked Beetle bore deep into trees, possibly emerging years later from furniture made in the interim.

 Scientific Name: Eburia quadrigeminata

 Size (Adult; Length): 13mm to 25mm (0.51in to 0.98in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Beetles have a pair of antennae on the head used as sensors.